My 2021 Year in Review

 And we're live on Product Hunt!— Nick Taylor (he/him) (@nickytonline) September 13, 2021

 VSCodeTips Community: We're a community that shares tips & tricks for VS Code https://t.co/lJxkWl1gxQ by @nickytonline

 Working Out 💪🏻 permalink

 Since gyms are closed, I built a garage gym.
 It's not huge, but it lets me put in the work.

-I'm still not where I want to be, but it feels great working out consistently again as year one of the pandemic derailed my training.
+I'm still not where I want to be, but it feels great to be working out consistently again, as year one of the pandemic derailed my training.
 Also, after performing thousands of lunges this year and all kinds of single limb training, my body is snowboard-ready. 🏂🏻

 I rebuilt my backyard rink.
 It's a little wider this year and twice as tall.
 I ran into issues mid-winter last year where the ice ended up being at the same height as the walls.
 I had to use scraps of wood; I had to make it taller along with snow and ice.
 It worked but making it twice as tall this year will avoid all that.